cwilkin8/clio-final-project/README.md

 # clio-final-project
-Data was scraped from <http://ghf.destinationnext.com/immigration/Search.aspx>
+Data was scraped from <http://ghf.destinationnext.com/immigration/Search.aspx> using the "galveston.py" script.
+I used python because I found a tutorial that was very similar to what I wanted to do and was easier to follow than using rvest and wget, but I'm planning to go back and see if I can figure out how to get the same data using R.

 "immigration1 (2).csv" contains immigration records with date of arrival, destination, origin country, #people traveling together, and vessel name